jwtk/jjwt/README.md

 ## Java JWT: JSON Web Token for Java and Android

-JJWT aims to be the easiest to use and understand library for creating and verifying JSON Web Tokens (JWTs) on the JVM and Android.
+JJWT (pronunciation: jay-jot /ˈdʒeɪ-dʒɒt/) aims to be the easiest to use and understand library for creating and verifying JSON Web Tokens (JWTs) on the JVM and Android.

 JJWT is a pure Java implementation based